What is BMI?

 excessive bleeding after the birth (post partum hemorrhage)

-problems breastfeeding… the list goes on.
-Many women have left these appointments in tears, fearing the worst.
+and the list goes on.
+Many have left these appointments in tears, fearing the worst.
+The trouble is, the professionals don’t tend to say by how much that risk has increased.
+HighER is not necessarily ‘high’!

 The majority of bigger pregnant women have normal births!